My friend and fellow infertility struggler Manda talked about this on her site, and I feel I should do the same.

 1. “I wouldn’t give up my twenties for ANYTHING.
 I can’t believe you are stressing about infertility at 25 (a few years ago)!
 What if God wants you to wait until you are twenty-eight?”

 First of all, I have always wanted to be a mother.
 I wanted to begin my family when we first got married.
-Financially, Jerry didn’t think it was wise, so we used birth control the first year.
-I stopped after that because I felt so convicted about it.
+Financially, Jerry didn’t think it was wise, so we used birth control at first during the first year.
+I stopped before a whole year because it messed up my hormones and because I felt so convicted about it.

 2. “Be glad you don’t have kids right now.
 Kids can be such MONSTERS.” or “You’ll never want kids again, after watching mine.”
 Or this is one I get all the time: “You can have my kids if you want some so badly.”